 A wave of unrest then swept rural France.
-It was known as the La Grand Peur (Great Fear).
-Rumours spread that the aristocrats had hired brigands to take revenge on the peasants.
-(At a time when people were anxious and desperate rumours spread quickly).
+It was known as the La Grande Peur (Great Fear).
+Rumors spread that the aristocrats had hired brigands to take revenge on the peasants.
+(At a time when people were anxious and desperate rumors spread quickly).
 The peasants grabbed arms to defend themselves.
-When the bands of brigands failed to materialise the peasants turned on their masters.
+When the bands of brigands failed to appear the peasants turned on their masters.

 On 26 August 1789 the Assembly voted for the Declaration of the Rights of Man and the Citizen.
 It declared that all men are born free and equal.
 Arbitrary arrest and imprisonment were outlawed.
-Furthermore in future all appointments to public posts would be open to everybody and would be solely on the basis of ability.
+Furthermore, in the future, all appointments to public posts would be open to everybody and would be solely on the basis of ability.

 However the economic situation in France grew worse.
 The price of bread continued to rise and the ordinary people grew more desperate.

 Meanwhile Louis ordered troops to move from the border to his palace at Versailles, near Paris, alarming the Parisians.
 On 5 October 1789 crowds of women gathered in Paris and seized arms and cannons.
 They marched to Versailles and entered a meeting of the National Assembly demanding bread.
 They also sent a deputation to the king who immediately gave in and accepted all the decrees previously made by the Assembly.